 Travel tips

-• If you don’t like/can’t swim and the thought of swimming with sharks, turtles, and manta rays doesn’t excite you, then the local islands are just as good as Dhigurah, and easier and faster to get to.
-I recommend:
+• If you don’t swim or aren’t thrilled by the idea of swimming with sharks, turtles, and mantas, there are other local islands that are just as beautiful and easier to reach.
+Recommended:

 • Thoddoo